-Administration of public lands includes controlling 'Rights of Access,' 'Surface Rights' and 'Subsurface Rights' (mineral rights).
-The department and the agency manage the use of public lands for all Albertans through the issuance of dispositions.
-A disposition must be obtained under the Public Lands Act for any access to or activity on public lands and in compliance with the Public Lands Administration Regulation.
+Administration of public lands includes controlling rights of access, surface rights and subsurface rights (mineral rights).
+The Government and the agency manage the use of public lands for all Albertans through the issuance of dispositions.
+A disposition must be obtained under the Public Lands Act for any access to or activity on public lands and in compliance with the Public Lands Administration Regulation (PLAR).

 - any estate or interest in land of the Crown, or

-All public lands is administered by the Department and the Agency 'except that public land that is, by virtue of any other Act or an order of the Lieutenant Governor in Council, under the administration of another Minister of the Crown or of a Crown corporation' (Public Lands Act: Section 2(2)).
+All public lands are administered by the Government and the Agency ’except that public land that is, by virtue of any other Act or an order of the Lieutenant Governor in Council, under the administration of another Minister of the Crown or of a Crown corporation’ [Public Lands Act section 2(2)].

 - Canadian Forces bases (except Cold Lake and Wainwright Weapons Ranges, but require appropriate Supplement documents)